Ruhallah93/Driver-Identification/README.md

 ## Pre-Requisits

 - To implement the algorithms, we used Scikit-learn version 0.22, Tensorflow version 1.13.2, and Keras version 2.3.0.
-- A model selection for hyperparameter tuning is needed to achieve the best accuracy.
+- A model selection for hyperparameters tuning is needed to achieve the best accuracy.

 ## Dataset